Maksim-Kvashnin/aptortellini.github.io/_posts/2021-08-21-killing-defender.md

 author:
 - last
 ---
-### TL;DR
+#### TL;DR
-With Administrator level privileges and without interacting with the GUI, it's possible to prevent Defender from doing its job while keeping it alive and without disabling tamper protection by redirecting the \Device\BootDevice NT symbolic link which is part of the NT path from where Defender's WdFilter driver binary is loaded.
+With Administrator level privileges and without interacting with the GUI, it's possible to prevent Defender from doing its job while keeping it alive and without disabling tamper protection by redirecting the `\Device\BootDevice` NT symbolic link which is part of the NT path from where Defender's WdFilter driver binary is loaded.
 This can also be used to make Defender load an arbitrary driver, which no tool succeeds in locating.
 The code to do that is in APTortellini's Github repository [unDefender](https://github.com/APTortellini/unDefender)
-### Introduction
+#### Introduction
-Some time ago I had a chat with [jonasLyk](LINK_HERE) of the [Secret Club](secret.club) hacker collective about [a technique he devised](LINK_TO_TWEET) to disable Defender without making it obvious it was disabled and/or invalidating its tamper protection feature.
-What I liked about this technique was that it employed some really clever NT symbolic links shenanigans I'll try to outline in this blog post (which, coincidentally, is also the first one of the Advanced Persistent Tortellini collective :D).
+Some time ago I had a chat with [jonasLyk](https://twitter.com/jonasLyk) of the [Secret Club](https://secret.club) hacker collective about [a technique he devised](https://twitter.com/jonasLyk/status/1378143191279472644) to disable Defender without making it obvious it was disabled and/or invalidating its tamper protection feature.
+What I liked about this technique was that it employed some really clever NT symbolic links shenanigans I'll try to outline in this blog post (which, coincidentally, is also the first one of the [Advanced Persistent Tortellini](https://aptw.tf/about/) collective :D).
 Incidentally, this techniques makes for a great way to hide a rootkit inside a Windows system, as Defender can be tricked into loading an arbitrary driver (that, sadly, has to be signed) and no tool is able to pinpoint it, as you'll be able to see in a while.
 Grab a beer, and enjoy the ride lads!
-### Win32 paths, NT paths and NT symbolic links
+#### Win32 paths, NT paths and NT symbolic links
 When loading a driver in Windows there are two ways of specifying where on the filesystem the driver binary is located: Win32 paths and NT paths.
 A complete analysis of the subtle differences between these two kinds of paths is out of the scope of this article, but [James Forshaw already did a great job at explaining it](https://googleprojectzero.blogspot.com/2016/02/the-definitive-guide-on-win32-to-nt.html).
 Essentially, Win32 paths are a dumbed down version of the more complete NT paths and heavily rely on NT symbolic links.
 Win32 paths are the familiar path we all use everyday, the ones with letter drives, while NT paths use a different tree structure on which Win32 paths are mapped.
 Let's look at WdFilter's specific example:

 | Win32 path                                 | NT Path                                                         |
 | :----------------------------------------- | :-------------------------------------------------------------- |
 | C:\Windows\System32\Driver\wd\WdFilter.sys | \Device\HarddiskVolume4\Windows\System32\Driver\wd\WdFilter.sys |

-When using explorer.exe to navigate the folders in the filesystem we use Win32 paths and in fact the path you see in the table above is exactly the path in which you can find WdFilter.sys, though it's just an abstraction layer as the kernel really uses NT paths to work and Win32 paths are translated to NT paths before being consumed by the OS.
+When using `explorer.exe` to navigate the folders in the filesystem we use Win32 paths and in fact the path you see in the table above is exactly the path in which you can find `WdFilter.sys`, though it's just an abstraction layer as the kernel really uses NT paths to work and Win32 paths are translated to NT paths before being consumed by the OS.

 To make things a bit more complicated, NT paths can make use of NT symbolic links, just as there are symbolic links in Win32 paths.
-In fact, drive letters like C: and D: are actually NT symbolic links to NT paths: as you can see in the table above, on my machine C: is a NT symbolic link to the NT path \Device\HarddiskVolume4.
+In fact, drive letters like `C:` and `D:` are actually NT symbolic links to NT paths: as you can see in the table above, on my machine `C:` is a NT symbolic link to the NT path `\Device\HarddiskVolume4`.
 A number of NT symbolic links is used for various purposes, one of them is to specify the path of certain drivers, like WdFilter for example: by querying it using the CLI we can see the path from which it's loaded:

 ![sc.exe qc wdfilter]({{site.baseurl}}/img/wdfilterpath.PNG)

-As you can see it's not the one we showed in the table above, as \SystemRoot is a NT symbolic link.
-Using SysInternals' Winobj.exe we can see that \SystemRoot points to \Device\BootDevice\Windows. \Device\BootDevice is itself another symbolic link to, at least for my machine, \Device\HarddiskVolume4.
+As you can see it's not exactly the one we showed in the table above, as `\SystemRoot` is a NT symbolic link.
+Using SysInternals' Winobj.exe we can see that `\SystemRoot` points to `\Device\BootDevice\Windows`. `\Device\BootDevice` is itself another symbolic link to, at least for my machine, `\Device\HarddiskVolume4`.
 Like all objects in the Windows kernel, NT symbolic links' security is subordinated to ACL.
 Let's inspect them:

 ![symlink acl]({{site.baseurl}}/img/symlinkacl.PNG)

-As you can see, SYSTEM (and Administrators) don't have READ/WRITE privilege on the NT symbolic link \SystemRoot (although we can query it and see where it points to), but they have the DELETE privilege.
+SYSTEM (and Administrators) don't have READ/WRITE privilege on the NT symbolic link `\SystemRoot` (although we can query it and see where it points to), but they have the DELETE privilege.
 Factor in the fact SYSTEM can create new NT symbolic links and you get yourself the ability to actually change the NT symbolic link: just delete it and recreate it pointing it to something you control.
-The same applies for other NT symbolic links, \Device\BootDevice included.
+The same applies for other NT symbolic links, `\Device\BootDevice` included.
 To actually rewrite this kind of symbolic link we need to use native APIs as there are no Win32 APIs for that.
-### The code
+#### The code
 I'll walk you through some code snippets from our project [unDefender](https://github.com/APTortellini/unDefender) which abuses this behaviour.
 Here's a flowchart of how the different pieces of the software work:

 ![unDefender flowchart]({{site.baseurl}}/img/undefenderFlowchart.PNG)

-All the functions used in the program are defined in the common.h header.
-Here you will also find definitions of the Nt functions I had to dynamically load from ntdll.
-Note that I wrap the HANDLE, HMODULE and SC\_HANDLE types in custom types part of the RAII namespace as I heavily rely on C++'s [RAII paradigm](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) in order to safely handle these types.
-These custom RAII types are defined in the raii.h header and implemented in their respective .cpp files.
+All the functions used in the program are defined in the `common.h` header.
+Here you will also find definitions of the Nt functions I had to dynamically load from `ntdll`.
+Note that I wrap the `HANDLE`, `HMODULE` and `SC_HANDLE` types in custom types part of the RAII namespace as I heavily rely on C++'s [RAII paradigm](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) in order to safely handle these types.
+These custom RAII types are defined in the `raii.h` header and implemented in their respective `.cpp` files.
 #### Getting SYSTEM
 First things first, we elevate our token to a SYSTEM one.
-This is easily done through the GetSystem function, implemented in the GetSystem.cpp file.
-Here we basically open winlogon.exe, a SYSTEM process running unprotected in every Windows session,  using the OpenProcess API.
-After that we open its token, through OpenProcessToken, and impersonate it using ImpersonateLoggedOnUser, easy peasy.
+This is easily done through the `GetSystem` function, implemented in the `GetSystem.cpp` file.
+Here we basically open `winlogon.exe`, a SYSTEM process running unprotected in every Windows session,  using the `OpenProcess` API.
+After that we open its token, through `OpenProcessToken`, and impersonate it using `ImpersonateLoggedOnUser`, easy peasy.

 ```C++
 #include "common.h"